Krystof2so/NeoEasyVim/README.md

 ---

-✨ *If you are looking for a modular and easy-to-understand Neovim configuration, this repository is for you.*
+✨ *If you are looking for a modular and easily understandable Neovim configuration, this repository is for you.*